An Interactive TV Guide for Cord Cutters

 Often on my Stream TV Scams page, we discuss companies who are based in countries outside of US Law, and I urge my readers to be careful with their credit card numbers.
 This is not the case with SelectTV.
 They are located in Orlando, FL, everything they offer is 100% legal, and all the content they access is not protected by any copy-write laws.

 To fully appreciate all that SelecTV has to offer, they recommend that access the tool via Windows XP or greater, or through Mac v 10.6 or higher.
 To make sure you don’t experience choppy video playback, make sure your internet download speed is at least 1Mbps for SD and at least 2 Mbps for HD (test your speed).
 You should also make sure that you have updated Adobe Flash, Microsoft Silverlight, and Java to their newest versions.

-All things considered, however SelectTV is still a wonderful service.
-What makes SelectTV so special isn’t necessarily the content , but rather how it is presented.
+All things considered, SelectTV is still a wonderful service.
+What makes SelectTV so special isn’t necessarily the content, but rather how it is presented.
 The time it will save you is invaluable, and the convenience it provides simply makes being a cord cutter that much easier.

 Sure, most of the content on SelectTV is free and can be found online, but that’s not the point.

 The point is that SelectTV makes it feel like you’re watching television again.
 Ask any cord cutter about what they miss about cable and most of them will say channel surfing; that little joy you get by seeing “what’s on.”
 You don’t get that same feeling browsing YouTube or binging but with SelectTV you do.
 And for that, it’s worth every single penny.

 SelectTV does not offer a Free Trial, but also do not require any contracts and it only costs $29.99 a year or just $3 a month.
 So there is really no hurt in checking them out.
 Click here to get started.